ivobeerens-nl/blog/content/blog/2024/04/create-a-windows-developer-environment/index.md

 categories:
     - developer
     - hashicorp
+    - iac
 tags:
     - developer
     - hashicorp
     - winget
+    - iac
 ---
 As development environment I use frequently a Windows Virtual Machine (VM).
 This VM can be hosted on a VMware (ESXi/Workstation or Fusion), Hyper-V or Azure platform for example.
-I created a couple of PowerShell scripts to install the tools and extensions I need.
+I created a couple of PowerShell scripts to install the tools and extensions I need for creating and updating my Terraform, Packer, Bicep and PowerShell scripts.

 To install a local developer environment I have defined 3 steps:</br>
 **1.Install the Windows Subsystem for Linux (WSL).
 WSL enables to to run Linux distribution(s) on Windows.
 Default Ubuntu is enabled with WSL.**</br>
 **2.Install the software packages.**</br>
 **3.Install the Visual Studio Code Extensions.**</br>